-Asia is rapidly emerging as a leader in carbon capture and storage (CCS) technology, with numerous hubs being developed across the region.
-This growth is driven by the urgent need for decarbonization in industries that are hard to abate, such as steel, petrochemicals, and liquefied natural gas (LNG).
-Countries like Malaysia and Indonesia are at the forefront of this movement, leveraging their geological advantages and existing infrastructure to create effective CCS solutions.
+Asia is rapidly emerging as a leader in carbon capture and storage (CCS) technology.
+This growth is driven by the need to decarbonize hard-to-abate industries such as steel, petrochemicals, and liquefied natural gas (LNG).
+Countries like Malaysia and Indonesia are leading this effort by leveraging their geological advantages and existing infrastructure.

 Key Projects in Malaysia